opencord/docs/profiles/seba/siab.md

 make run-tests-latest
 ```

-Note that the tests currently assume a single OLT, so some tests will likely fail if you have configured multiple OLTs.
+Note that the tests currently assume a single OLT/ONU, so some tests will
+likely fail if you have configured multiple OLTs and ONUs.

 ## Installation procedure

 The rest of this page describes a manual method for installing SEBA-in-a-Box.
+It also provides an overview of what is installed by each chart.

 ### Prerequisites